-Singaporeans are also encouraged to eRegister with the Ministry of Foreign Affairs at https://eregister.mfa.gov.sg/ so that we may contact you should the need arise.
-You are also advised to purchase comprehensive travel and medical insurance and be familiar with the terms and coverage.
+As always, Singaporeans are encouraged to eRegister with the Ministry of Foreign Affairs so that we can contact you should the need arise.
 Singaporeans are also advised to stay in touch with your family and friends so that they know you are safe.
+Purchase comprehensive travel and medical insurance and be familiar with the terms and coverage.
 Those in need of consular assistance may contact the Singapore Embassy in Paris or the Ministry of Foreign Affairs Duty Office at:

 Embassy of the Republic of Singapore in France